 Skip to main content

 POST /v1/instances/{id}/exec runs a shell command inside the instance, straight from your backend.
 It is the escape hatch for anything the API does not wrap as its own call.
-The command runs inside the instance as the agent’s own user, on the same box the agent works on, so it sees the agent’s files, tools, and connected accounts.
-Anything you would do in a terminal, you do here without one: install a package, wire up a channel, run a script, or inspect state while debugging.
+The command runs through sh -c as the image’s default user, on the same box the agent works on, so it sees the agent’s files, tools, and credentials.

 Request